themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 download: 'http://www.buzzsprout.com/7417/143046-063-intro-to-responsive-web-design.mp3'
 player: '<iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/129636942%3Fsecret_token%3Ds-8QbCc&amp;color=ff6600&amp;auto_play=false&amp;show_artwork=true"></iframe>'
 soundcloudurl: '063-intro-to-responsive-web'
-summary: 'This week's topic is responsive web design.
-What is it, and how is it done?
+summary: 'This week's topic is responsive web design, both what it is, and how it's done.
 Erik steers clear of the controversies surrounding the issue and talks about what it actually takes to make your site work on a wide range of screen sizes.'
 ---

 ### Introducing Responsive Web Design